 WINCHESTER HOLDING GROUP (OTC: WCHS) Share Exchange Agreement

-/EIN News/ -- HONG KONG, July 25, 2019 (GLOBE NEWSWIRE) -- via NEWMEDIAWIRE -- WINCHESTER HOLDING GROUP (OTC PINK: WCHS) announces today that a share exchange agreement with Three A Advisory Limited has been signed.
+HONG KONG, July 26, 2019 (GLOBE NEWSWIRE) -- WINCHESTER HOLDING GROUP (OTC PINK: WCHS) announces today that a share exchange agreement with Three A Advisory Limited has been signed.

-In conclusion, Ms. Florence Li stated, “We are excited about the new direction of company and we will continue to cooperate with the new management team to increase shareholder value.”
+In conclusion, Ms. Florence Li.
+“We are excited about the new direction of company and we will continue to cooperate with the new management team to increase shareholder value.”

 Details of the agreement will be released through OTC Markets once the transaction is finalized and all obligations of each party have been satisfied.
 Our focus now turns to the completion of the remaining filings in order to get current with OTC Markets.
 We anticipate this task to be completed in the coming days, at which time we will begin finalizing paperwork to close on the first of our many planned acquisitions.
 Thank you to all shareholders for your patience and continued support throughout this process.